Financial Abuse: What is It? What to Do?

 Understanding Your Reality & Where You Are At

-Most of the people who are part of organizations that are dedicated to combating financial abuse issues agree that the toughest challenges they face is helping victims realize that there is a problem within their relationships.
-Sadly, people will only seek help when the issues have substantially escalated to the point where there is physical abuse involved.
+Most of the people who are part of organizations that are dedicated to combating financial abuse issues agree that the toughest challenge they face is helping victims realize that there is a problem within their relationships.

-If your relationship is filled with constant verbal abuse and your partner is unjustifiably withholding money from you or taking advantage of financial information like your bank accounts and jeopardizing your personal financial situation, take those first signs of financial abuse and act upon them.
-Try and talk to your partner into attending at least online counseling.
-If you think that things are out of hand, seek help from specialized organizations or online counseling.
+If your relationship is filled with constant verbal abuse and your partner is unjustifiably withholding money from you or taking advantage of financial information like your own bank account or accounts and jeopardizing your personal financial situation, take those first signs of financial abuse and act upon them.

 Share this post